appium/appium-flutter-driver/README.md

 ## Installation

-In order to use `appium-flutter-driver`, we need to use a patched version of `appium` (see [PR#12945](https://github.com/appium/appium/pull/12945))
+In order to use `appium-flutter-driver`, we need to use `appium` version `1.16.0` or higher

 ```
-npm i -g appium-flutter-driver git://github.com/truongsinh/appium.git#patch-1
+npm i -g appium-flutter-driver
 ```

 ## Usage